Writing difficult emails is a skill worth developing.

-Sometimes it can feel like writing difficult emails is a full time job.
-This past week at work I’ve had to write several difficult emails.
-And as I was talking about it with a colleague, we realized that we had each learned tricks from mentors over the years.
+Sometimes it can feel like writing difficult emails is a full-time job.
+Every week it seems like I have an opportunity to write a difficult email.
+At least once.
+As I talked about it with a colleague, we realized that we had each learned tricks from mentors over the years.

 He didn't fire me, but on that day, even as I only had a week left there, he decided to invest some time in talking about how to write challenging emails that we never are excited to write.

-When you’re upset, it’s easy to let emotion seep into your writing.
-More importantly, it’s easy to throw in a few jabs (if someone else is at fault) or to build up a pretty tall wall (if you’re at fault).
+When you're upset, it's easy to let emotion seep into your writing.
+I've told you before, sometimes your emotion isn't serving you.
+More importantly, it's easy to throw in a few jabs (if someone else is at fault) or to build up a pretty tall wall (if you're at fault).

 So the best thing you can do is calm down.
 Take a walk.
 Take some time.
 Breathe.

 Some people say that you should write the email you want to write and then you can write the email you really are going to write.

 I don't recommend that strategy if you aren't 100% clear that first email isn't going to go out.

 I say this because years ago a coworker of mine had written one of those emails.
 They left it in their unsent email.
 But they had even put the person's email in the To field.
 They just hasn't mailed it.

 A couple of weeks later, they had a problem with their email software and needed to reset it, etc. The result?
 You guessed it.
 That email that was sitting in an unsent folder ended up getting sent.
 Ouch!

 So if you can, just don't write when you're upset.